Over the last decade, there have been a number of structural changes in KYC & AML Regulations in Europe.

 A number of regulations were thus introduced to address one or more of the general issues the financial sector had been facing for the previous ten years.
 In particular:

-– The Fourth & Fifth Anti-Money Laundering Directive (AMLD4 & 5) were aimed at counteracting the extensive penetration of money laundering in our societies by introducing more thorough checks and better cooperation between countries;
+- The Fourth, Fifth & Sixth Anti-Money Laundering Directive (AMLD4, 5 & 6) are aimed at counteracting the extensive penetration of money laundering in our societies by introducing more thorough checks and better cooperation between countries, as well as harsher criminal liabilities;

 - The Payments Services Directive (PSD2) was introduced to stimulate customer-centric innovation in banking, with a focus on preventing payment fraud and misuse of electronic financial tools;